 San Carlo Opera House

-Shakespeare uses Italy, either as the base of at least in part, for 14 of his 37 plays.
+Shakespeare uses Italy, either as the base of or at least in part, for 14 of his 37 plays.
 Start in Venice and travel through this beautiful country.
-Explore the original settings of his great tragedy, Othello (subtitled, "The Moor of Venice"), take a loan to woo a wealthy woman ("The Merchant of Venice”), stand on a balcony and wait for your true love (“Romeo and Juliet”), perhaps you will meet two gentleman there too (The Two Gentlemen of Verona).
+Explore the original settings of his great tragedy, Othello (subtitled, "The Moor of Venice"), take a loan to woo a wealthy woman ("The Merchant of Venice”), stand on a balcony, and wait for your true love (“Romeo and Juliet”), perhaps you will meet two gentlemen there too (The Two Gentlemen of Verona).
 Time for love and political incorrectness (Taming of the Shrew,) before seeing how one of the most famous Roman Emperor fell (“Julius Caesar”).
 Do you believe unrequited love can turn (“All’s Well That Ends Well”)?
 Maybe we need something to uplift our spirits, how about some fun and frivolity (“Much Ado About Nothing”)?

 "Othello" - The beginning of the play is set in Venice.
 Marvel in the streets, soak up the atmosphere.
 Observe the two bronze figures on top of the Torre dell’Orologio clock tower.
 A key reference in Othello as they are known as ‘i mori’, or ‘the Moors’.